-Whilst a lot of emphasis is placed on the control non-native invasive plant species, some plants deserve to be on the ‘watch-list’ for different reasons.
-In the case of hemlock, although native to the British Isles and not considered to be invasive, it is so highly poisonous that steps should be taken to avoid it and, where it arises in an inappropriate location the plant should be safely dealt with.
+Whilst a lot of emphasis is placed on the control of UK non-native invasive plant species, some plants deserve to be on the ‘watch-list’ for different reasons.
+In the case of hemlock (Conium maculatum), although native to the British Isles and not considered to be invasive, it is so highly poisonous that steps should be taken to avoid it and, where it arises in an inappropriate location the plant should be safely dealt with.

 Important to note – we do not recommend that individuals try to tackle controlling hemlock unless they are fully prepared with the correct protective equipment, understand the risks associated with handling the plant and have facilities to store any waste safely and in a way that will not harm others.